-Q. What will these stores be providing me instead?
+Q. What will retail stores be providing me at checkout?

-A: DNREC encourages customers to bring their own bag into stores so they have the bag they prefer to use.
-It is up to individual stores to decide what type of bag they will offer.
-They may offer reusable bags, paper bags or they may decide not to provide bags for customers at all.
+A: At checkout, retail stores may offer reusable bags or paper bags or they may decide not to provide any bags for customers.
 Plastic film bags, regardless of thickness, are no longer allowed.
+It is best practice for customers to bring their own reusable bags into the store.